SuduIDE/sudu-editor/README.md

    MSBuild --help
    clang --help
     ```
    Now you can build the demo with

    `mvn package`

-To run desktop version one need to get libGLESv2.dll - Angle library.
+6. To run desktop version one need to get libGLESv2.dll - Angle library.
    One way of getting it is to run org.sudu.experiments.nativelib.CopyAngleToResources
    You may also need to build native parts of project with this maven command:
    `mvn package -am -pl graphics-jvm`
    After this steps you can simply run org.sudu.experiments.DemoEditJvm

+7. If you want to build ES module with its demo, you need Node.js version 18+.
+   Steps:
+   1. maven task "Module package"
+   2. npm script "i" and "build-editor-on-java-sample" in demo-edit-es-module/webpack-test/package.json